Our staff reflects the organization's dedication to empowering young Virginians in state politics.

 Tim Cywinski, Director of Engagement

-Tim is responsible for coordinating action among all Virginia21 leaders, managing the organization's program, and building relationships with other like-minded organizations and the press.
-He previously worked as an organizer and Project Manager for the National Education Association's "Degrees not Debt" campaign in Arizona and has held numerous positions in national, state, and local political campaigns.
-Tim earned a bachelor’s in Political Science from Roanoke College, and he now resides in Richmond, VA.
-In his his free time, Tim enjoys rock climbing, writing, and forcing friends to attend his karaoke performances
+Tim Cywinski is the Director of Engagement at Virginia21.
+He is responsible for coordinating civic action among Virginia21 members, managing the organization's leadership program and election activity, creating civic-education content, and forging relationships with the press and civic partners.
+Tim is also a member of the Urban League of Greater Richmond Young Professionals' civic engagement committee and serves as a guest trainer of political communications for the Front Line Leader's Academy.
+He previously worked as an organizer and Project Manager for the National Education Association's "Degrees not Debt" campaign in Arizona and has held numerous political operative positions in national, state, and local election campaigns.
+In addition to his full-time position, Tim presents training on advocacy, strategic communications, and lobbying to various audiences and civic organizations around the Commonwealth and D.C.
+Tim earned a bachelor’s in Political Science from Roanoke College and now resides in Richmond, VA.
+In his free time, Tim enjoys playing kickball, writing, and forcing friends to attend his karaoke “concerts”.

 Kate Slayton (KK), Development Director